baggepinnen/MonteCarloMeasurements.jl/README.md

 Linear uncertainty propagation does thus not allow you to upperbound/lowerbound the output uncertainty of a convex/concave function, and will be conservative in the reverse case.

-The benchmark results below comes from [`examples/controlsystems.jl`](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/controlsystems.jl) The benchmark consists of calculating the Bode curves for a linear system with uncertain parameters
+The benchmark results below come from [`examples/controlsystems.jl`](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/controlsystems.jl) The benchmark consists of calculating the Bode curves for a linear system with uncertain parameters
 ```julia
 w  = exp10.(LinRange(-1,1,200)) # Frequency vector
 p  = 1 ± 0.1